patternfly/patternfly/src/patternfly/components/InlineEdit/examples/InlineEdit.md

 **Inline edit** is a utilitarian component that has two core elements, `.pf-c-inline-edit__value` and `.pf-c-inline-edit__input` and is based on a simple concept.
 When **value** is visible, **input** is hidden, and vice versa.

 ### Generic groups
 `.pf-c-inline-edit__group`s provide basic layout support and have several available modifiers.
 The base behavior of `.pf-c-inline-edit__value` and `.pf-c-inline-edit__input` extends to `.pf-c-inline-edit__group.pf-m-value-group` and `.pf-c-inline-edit__group.pf-m-input-group`.
-Elements added to these groups will be inversely visible and activated with the `.pf-m-editable` modifier.
+Elements added to these groups will be inversely visible and activated with the `.pf-m-inline-editable` modifier.

 ### Actions
 **Actions** (`.pf-c-inline-edit__action`) and **action groups** (`.pf-c-inline-edit__group.pf-m-action-group`) are hidden by default and exposed when a region of `.pf-c-inline-edit` becomes active.
 The default visibility of an **action** or **action group** can be inversed by adding `.pf-m-enable`. `.pf-m-enable` flags an element or group of elements as the controlling agents for enabling editable content and therefore is visible by default and hidden when inline editing is enabled.